Close-up of a man covering his face and showing a stop gesture with his hand.

 Whether they are running toward a fantasy of perfection or away from the fear of being exposed, the outcome is the same: avoidance of the very thing that could offer real validation.
 The genuine acceptance and love available in a committed relationship is sacrificed to protect a fragile and artificial sense of “specialness.”
 They are left perpetually seeking a feeling that genuine human connection is uniquely positioned to provide, but which their defenses will not allow them to receive.

 Understanding this pattern is the first step toward change.
 For the person struggling with these traits, it involves the courageous work of building a resilient sense of self-worth that doesn’t depend on being perfect.
 For the partner on the receiving end, it helps to depersonalize the painful push-pull, recognizing it not as a reflection of their own worth, but as a tragic defense against a deep and hidden wound.
-This is the profound work that can be explored in individual therapy.
+This is the profound work that can be explored in individual therapy—whether in person or through online therapy.

 About the Author